Summer Session

 Summer Session at Brown

-Brown University Summer Session features small classes in a variety of fields, from anthropology to visual arts in seven-week intensive courses that offer students the opportunity to extend their undergraduate study into the summer term, allowing them to focus on a single subject area, take courses that are typically full during the rest of the academic year, catch up on progress to a degree, improve academic standing, or explore new subjects of interest.
-Excellent teachers from Brown's instructional staff and a few selected instructors from other institutions comprise the faculty of the Summer Session.
-All faculty members hold office hours regularly to assist students with their individual studies and projects.
-The typically small size of classes in Summer Session allow for dynamic discussions, friendly student support, and plenty of time with your instructor and peers.
+Brown University Summer Session offers courses from a variety of disciplines from anthropology to visual arts over an intensive seven weeks.
+It gives students the opportunity to extend their undergraduate studies into the summer term, whether to focus deeply on a single subject, enroll in high-demand courses that are often full during the academic year, catch up on degree progress, improve academic standing, or explore new areas of interest.
+Courses are taught by excellent instructors from Brown’s own instructional staff as well as a select group from other institutions.
+All faculty hold regular office hours to support students with their individual studies and projects.
+The learning environment for Summer Session fosters dynamic discussions, resources for engaged learning and meaningful time with both instructors and classmates.

 Dates for Summer Session: